scylladb/scylladb/docs/using-scylla/integrations/scylla-cdc-source-connector-quickstart.rst

 Creating a CDC-enabled table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Let's connect to your Scylla cluster and create a new CDC-enabled table.
+Let's connect to your ScyllaDB cluster and create a new CDC-enabled table.
 We will create an example table by issuing the following CQL query and insert some example data:

 .. code-block:: cql